Philosophy, Computing, and Artificial Intelligence

 ?. end-while

-We can see in the graph of this LPS program (in the side notes) that the fox, at time 1, observes it has become hungry and thus forms the belief in its KB that it is hungry.
+We can see in the graph of this program that the fox, at time 1, observes it has become hungry and thus forms the belief in its KB that it is hungry.
 Once the fox has this belief, because of how its mind works, it gets the achievement goal to obtain and eat some food:

 food(X), obtain(fox, X), eat(fox, X)